digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Target Types
 ~~~~~~~~~~~~

-In a top level fetch or exercise triggered by a Ledger API command, the
+In a top-level fetch or exercise triggered by a Ledger API command, the
 target template type is determined by the rules of package preference
 detailed in the `Ledger API <#_swcg5hoxdia8>`__ section.
 Once a given
 version of a template has been selected, the target type of its